microsoft/AISkillsForWindows/samples/ObjectDetector/README.md

 The method uses both overloads of `ISkillDescriptor.CreateSkillAsync` to show how they can be used: either let the skill select a default device, or specify the device you would like it to use.

-The core skill evaluation logic can be found in `DetectObjectsAsync`:
+The core skill evaluation logic can be found in `DetectObjectsAsync` and `DisplayFrameAndResultAsync`:

 ```csharp
 private async Task<IReadOnlyList<ObjectDetectorResult>> DetectObjectsAsync(VideoFrame frame)